nymexhub/FeedHive/README.md

+# FeedHive
-# NewsLoader / Loader News or Feednews
+NewsLoader / Loader News or Feednews

 #What's this?